castrojo/ublue/README.md

 ## Todo

-- https://github.com/containers/toolbox is crucial to this.
-	- People have [PRed images for Ubuntu](https://github.com/containers/toolbox/pull/878) and [other distros](https://github.com/containers/toolbox/pull/861) but the default (and more reliable) toolbx experience is still Fedora.
-Over time I hope more distributions are adopted for this model, as it would be nice to have all the cloud-provider specific distros for people who need them, etc.
-  - Basically, have as many options as users can have on WSL. :D
 - Still can't set ctrl-alt-t to open a terminal lol.
 - Martin Pitt [has a script](https://piware.de/gitweb/?p=bin.git;a=blob;f=build-debian-toolbox) for building your own Debian/Ubuntu images on the spot if you want to do it by hand.
 (This is what I'm using now)
 - Speaking of, here's advanced mode, and entire developer workflow living in git that can be splatted onto a machine: